pharo-project/pheps/pheps-0005.md

 # Abstract

 A proposal to be able to write literal collections in the same way we have DynamicArray.
 The proposal is based on the idea of Dave Mason to support `{:Set 1 .
 2 .
 1}` to get a set with 2 elements.
 This approach works for any collection (assuming that they implement `withAll:`).
+Also some other objects could benefit from this new notation, e.g. `Point` or `Rectangle`.
+For this reason, it will be best to define a new selector that will be used by the Brace Litteral syntax: `withAllForBrace:`.

 # Changelog